SamTowne/BasketballShootingInsights/README.md

 ## Application Flow

-Form Submit :arrow_right: AWS API Gateway :arrow_right: Collect :arrow_right: Setup Process :arrow_right: Process :arrow_right: Respond :arrow_right: Cleanup
+Submit :arrow_right: Collect :arrow_right: Pre-Process :arrow_right: Process :arrow_right: Respond :arrow_right: Clean

 1. The user submits a Google Form with the results from a shooting drill.
 2. The form submit event invokes an OnSubmit node.js handler which sends the results over to an AWS API Gateway endpoint.